Gran Hermano del Pacífico

-Gran Hermano del Pacífico is a television program produced by Endemol.
-It involved 3 countries within South America (Ecuador, Chile and Peru).
+Gran Hermano del Pacífico is a television program based on the international Big Brother format produced in the Netherlands by Endemol.
+It involved three countries within South America (Ecuador, Chile and Peru).

 The first season started on 11 June 2005 and finished on 24 September 2005 with a total duration of 106 days.
 The house was located in Bogotá, Colombia.
 18 housemates entered the house and the winner was Juan Sebastián and the finalist was Leito.
 There are no plans for a second season.